TheRomanXpl0it/Oasis/README.md

 - Multiple Services: Includes services like Notes and Polls with checkers and exploits for each.
 - Infrastructure Setup: Uses Docker Compose for easy setup and management of the infrastructure.
 - Extensible: Easily add new services, checkers, and exploits.

-## Configuration
-#### Docker Compose
-The compose.yml file includes configurations for setting up the necessary Docker containers and networks.
-Adjust the configurations as needed for your environment.

-## Documentation
-For detailed documentation on each component and service, refer to the respective README.md files in their directories:

-- Checkers
-- Exploits
-- Service 1 - Notes
-- Service 2 - Polls